 Screw in the Adjuster Shafts in to the Backplane (from step 2), as shown in figure 6 (total of 8x), with a torque of 19.8 in-lb.

 Select (2x) BOSEM Backplate - Upper Right, and (2x) BOSEM Backplate - Upper Left.
 Record their serial numbers on the Assembly Report.
-Using the original BOSEM screws mount the Backplates onto the 4 BOSEMs.
+Using the original four little BOSEM screws and mount the Backplates onto the 4 BOSEMs.

-Using the original (2x) Nuts, insert the BOSEM’s into the Tip-Tilt Backplane.
+Using the original two (2) Nuts, insert the BOSEM’s into the Tip-Tilt Backplane.
 Orientate the BOSEM’s such that the 9-pin MicroD connectors are on top for the UPPER BOSEMs and at the bottom for the LOWER BOSEMs.

-Screw in the BOSEM’s so that the front of the BOSEMs are flush with the backplane (this is quite and exercise).
+Screw in the BOSEM’s so that the front of the BOSEMs are flush with the backplane (this is quite an exercise).
 Record the serial number of the BOSEM in the location as listed in F1100007.